The Design & Functionality of a Sprag Clutch

-When torque is applied to the clutch the sprags roll in along the engagement curve until an equal amount of force between the torque, tension and mating parts is achieved.
+When torque is applied to the clutch, the sprags roll along the engagement curve.
+This creates an equal amount of force between the torque, tension and mating.
 This part of the engagement curve is called the operating zone.

-The engagement angle creates an angle of twist between outer and inner ring which will remain equal with constant operating conditions and should not be considered slippage or intermittent slippage.
+The engagement angle creates an angle of twist between the outer and inner ring.
+This remains equal with constant operating conditions and should not be considered slippage or intermittent slippage.

 Precise Indexing & Long Operating Life

-To achieve these factors it is important that all sprags engage simultaneously with the same angle for torque pickup.
+To achieve these two factors it’s important that all sprags engage simultaneously with the same angle for torque pickup.
 Equal force acting on all sprags is required from the instant of engagement to full torque transfer.

-The special geometric shape of the logarithmic spiral along the engagement curve guarantees equal pitch angles between the sprags and round mating parts in each position of the engagement curve.
-This angle remains equal even with different position angles of the sprags.
+The geometric shape of the logarithmic spiral, along the engagement curve, guarantees equal pitch angles between the sprags and round mating parts in each position of the engagement curve.
+This angle remains equal, even with different positions and angles of the sprags.

-A special three-dimensional meander shaped spring was developed for our Free-wheel Clutch model FE 400, also called FE 400 M. This special shaped spring provides spring loading to each single sprag.
-This spring systems is recommended for every precise and fast indexing application.
+- Meander Spring: A special 3D meander-shaped spring we created for our Sprag Clutch FE 400 M series.
+This special shaped spring provides spring loading to each single sprag.
+This spring systems is recommended for every precise and fast indexing applications.

-Model FE 400 Z and shows a simple spring which is slung around all sprags led through a groove in each sprag.
-The lower spring loading results in less wear in overrunning and backstopping applications.
+- Z-Type Spring: A simple spring which is placed around all sprags led through a groove in each sprag.
+This produces lower spring loading results and less wear in overrunning and backstopping applications.
 Our Sprag Clutch FE 400 Z is a good example of this type of spring.

-The Standard design of model FE 400 includes the meander spring system even when the suffix “M” has not been added.
-For Z-type spring in your quote or order, add the suffix “Z” to the end of the product number: Ex: FE 442 Z, FR 422 Z etc. Please note that our ball bearing sized clutches are available with Z-type spring system only.
+Please note: Our standard sprag clutch FE 400 includes the meander spring system even when the suffix “M” has not been added.
+If you want the Z-type spring in your quote or order, add the suffix “Z” to the end of the product number: Ex: FE 442 Z, FR 422 Z etc.

 Also, if you are interested in our ball bearing sprag clutches, they are only available with a Z-type spring system.